blytkerchan/blytkerchan.github.io/_posts/2015-11-07-interesting-modifications-to-the-lamport-queue-part-ii.markdown

 A quick recap:

-  * The C11 memory model is largely undefined, but it at least defines a happens-before relationship for operations on shared state, and a sequenced-before relationship for operations on any state ((this is a rather crude simplification, but it works for the context we're working in))
+* The C11 memory model is largely undefined, but it at least defines a happens-before relationship for operations on shared state, and a sequenced-before relationship for operations on any state[^1]
 * there are four memory ordering some that are interesting to us: sequentially-consistent, acquire, release and relaxed
 * we ended up with an implementation of the Lamport queue that had memory ordering on its shared state that was as-relaxed-as-possible, but no more.

+[^1]: This is a rather crude simplification, but it works for the context we're working in.

-This time, we will introduce a novel ((well, it was novel when Nhat Minh Le wrote it's)) optimization to the queue, which reduces the number of operations necessary on shared state, in the general case.
+This time, we will introduce a novel[^2] optimization to the queue, which reduces the number of operations necessary on shared state, in the general case.

+[^2]: Well, it was novel when Nhat Minh Le wrote it's.

 The code we had at the end of the previous installment looks like this: